averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>A `game_session` has fields `play_date`, `valid_from` and `valid_until` (all `DATETIME` fields).
 - FC4.8 The session administrator must be able to delete a game session that has not yet been played
   <br>A session administrator has access to the session through the table `game_session_role`.
-- FC4.9 The session administrator must be able to allocate users to a game session
+- FC4.9 The session administrator must be able to allocate players to a game session
   <br>Players can be allocated to a game session: A `player` has a `game_session_id`.
-- FC4.10 The session administrator must be able to turn on user self registration for a game session
+- FC4.10 The session administrator must be able to turn on player self registration for a game session
   <br>A field is missing here.
 See NOTE.
-- FC4.11 The session administrator must be able to generate a batch of anonymous users with login codes and passwords
+- FC4.11 The session administrator must be able to generate a batch of anonymous players with login codes and passwords
   <br>The table `player` has a `name` and `password` field (with `salt`).
 - FO4.12 The session administration should present an overview of the sessions with dates and play status
   <br>Not easy right now.
 See NOTE.